gocd/www.go.cd/contribute/submit-issues.markdown

 ---
 layout: default
-title: How to submit a bug to Go
+title: How to submit an issue to Go
 ---

 Bug reports, enhancement requests, constructive comments; these are all example of valuable